Get Relief from Back Pain in San Marcos Today!

 arrow icon

 When visiting a pain specialist, you might want to ask about the root cause of your pain, the recommended treatments, potential side effects, and what lifestyle changes could help manage your condition.
-Also, inquire about non-surgical vs. surgical treatment options and expected recovery times.
+Be sure to inquire about whether a comprehensive treatment plan will be developed for you, as this can provide a better understanding of your condition and the recovery process.
+Also, ask about non-surgical vs. surgical treatment options and expected recovery times.

 What makes back pain become chronic?